 A great wine stands out for its harmony, elegance, complexity and naturalness.

-This means balance and proportion, finesse, manifold sensations of aroma and flavour.
-It means using healthy, ripe grapes, transformed following a natural process, without the addition of chemical products, colouring, preservatives or other substances not present in grapes (oak tannins etc).
+It means balance and proportion, finesse, manifold sensations of aroma and flavour.
+It means using healthy, ripe grapes, transformed following a natural process, without the addition of chemical products, colourings, preservatives or other substances not present in grapes (oak tannins etc).

-A great wine gives us satisfaction, a sense of wellbeing and makes us want to drink it again: it creates and develops sociability between friends.
+A great wine gives us satisfaction, a sense of wellbeing and makes us want to drink it again: it creates and develops sociability and friendship.
 It is unique, rare, typical and long-lived.
 We can recognise in the wine the microterritory and the vineyard it came from.
-The wine from the Intistieti cru, for example, is different from the Case Base vineyard, despite being very close by.
+The wine from the Intistieti cru, for example, is different to one from the Case Base vineyard, despite their proximity.

-A great wine is not replaceable, because it has unique characteristics, like any work of art.
+A great wine is irreplaceable, because it has unique characteristics, like any work of art.
 I didn’t sell a single bottle of the 1989 vintage, because I didn’t think it was up to my usual quality standard.

 A great wine is rare, at the top of a pyramid of about 20 billion bottles produced worldwide each year.
 No more than 50-60,000 can make it to the top.

 A great wine is long-lived: it must improve, at least in the first twenty years, and offer up different sensations over time.
-It is the only natural product consumed by humans that can outlive man.
+It is the only natural consumable product that can outlive man.